morgangraphics/simple-superhero-service/README.md

 The base endpoints allow for retrieving data and applying a series of filters to that data to accomplish whatever you need with an array or JSON objects.
 They can be used in combination with one another

 :warning: THIS IS NOT A DATABASE!
 Nor is it intended to be.
 It's primary purpose is to be self contained.
 As such traditional ANSI SQL like queries with will not work.
-However, I've approximated some of SQL's functionality.
+However, I've approximated some of SQL's functionality as API filters.

+Diacritic safe search e.g. `tefe holland` === `tefé holland` however, `tefé holland` != `tefe holland`

 #### Filter options
 | Variable Name | Variable | Default  | Description                                                                                                            |